flubla/generative-ai-drift/README.md

 This is the companion project for the article...

+First, a word of explanation about the collection of notebooks in this project.
+My goal was to make it as easy as possible for you to adapt my use case to your use case.

+Like you, I make great use of tutorials and open source code.
+And, like you, my use case is never quite the same as the use cases in the tutorials or open source code.
+Again, like you, I spend a lot of time understanding the code and adapting it to my use case.
+The notebooks in this project are the pieces of work I have done while adapting various bits of source code to the article's use case: ***building a way to monitor semantic content drift of a vendor-supplied generative AI system.***

+To get from nothing to a prototype, there are a number of text processing steps, and each of those steps has a separate notebook or part of a notebook.
+This should make it much easier for you to adapt this code to your use case.

+The steps involved in getting from A to Z are:

+1. Which Gen AI API will you be using?
+1. What kind of data (prompts and completions) will your use case require in order to create the benchmark sample dataset?
+1. If you don't have it already available, find something close enough in a public dataset like huggingface.co
+1. When you have it, clean and format it.
+1. Once your data set it cleaned and formatted, experiment with sentence embeddings and a few similarity functions.
+1. Once you have chose a embedding and similarity solution, maybe re-clean and re-format your data.
+1. Pick a Vector database (VBD) that works for your use case.
+1. Write the code to encode the embedding vectors and save to your VDB.
+1. Write the code to foreach the benchmark samples and send the prompts to the Gen AI API
+1. Calculate the embeddings for completions returned
+1. [Optional] Save the response completions and embedding in a VDB
+1. Calculate the similarity and save that to a db, relational probably, cause it's time series: one prompt will have many completions.
+1. Run this process every day or week
+1. Generate and distribute some kind of report on the results.

+***Bonus***: Once you've done semantic content drift, if you need it you can do factual accuracy drift/error and sentiment drift of your user's prompts.

+Let me know if I have achieved my goal of making it easier for you to adapt this code to your use case.

+And, as always, ***have fun storming the castle!***

+~P

+## !Absolutely read this:
+The data provided in this project has one goal in mind: make development easy.

+The data in the raw and cleaned directories came from actual chats used when training the open source chatbot called Vicuna.

+When you run the code in these notebooks using the cohere.ai completion API, you will receive very different completions from the completions in the raw data.
+This was done so that you (and I) don't write a bug because we get the benchmark sample completion mixed up with the daily/weekly completion from the actual API.

+Consider this: You write a a bunch of lovely prompts and send them to your favorite Gen AI completion API.
+You write this to JSON and use these prompts and completions as your dev data.
+It would be very easy to mix up *request["completion"]* with *response["completion"]* if the benchmark completion text in the vector db is identical to the API response completion text.

+Or, because both texts are identical, you mistakenly think you have a defect in code.

+That won't happen with the data I have provided because the benchmark completion text in the vector db is going to be very different from the API response completion text.

+Cheers!

 ## Contents Overview

 ***N.B.*** There are README files in the *dev_nb* and *work_nb* directories.